mikeghen/titan-protocol/README.md

 ### Friend Fund Overview
 ![Friend Fund High Level](./docs/images/LND2.png)

-### Friend Fund Cloud Mining Contracts
+### Friend Fund Example: Sharenodes
 Consider four masternodes as a synthetic asset that someone would like to securitize.
 The owner will then setup a Friend Fund on the Lightning network to safely pass the expenses for power and a fee for services on to the investors.
 The profits are distributed back to the investors.
 ![Friend Fund High Level](./docs/images/LND.png)

 # Documentation